When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 I am planning to audition through URTA.
 When would I know my status?

 As an URTA participant, we are obliged to follow its guidelines around offers to those candidates who auditioned through URTA.
-On a date stipulated by URTA, we are able to approach candidates regarding their status.
+On a date stipulated by URTA, we are able to make offers.
 No URTA member program should be making you an actual offer before that date.

 On URTA’s designated “offer day”, we are free to make you an offer or update you on your status as an alternate or waiting list candidate.
 The offer will be made by phone, followed by a formal letter of acceptance through email.
 You will have a finite time period, stipulated by URTA, in which to decide whether to accept an offer.
 After this date, we may move on to other candidates, as any delay will hamper our recruitment efforts of other strong candidates.